pylelab/USalign/readme.txt

    2026/08/26: color different regions by different colors in -mm 7 -o 2026/09/08: fix bug in secondary structure-based initial alignment in
-               flexible structure alignment. use .spt for -rasmol output
+               flexible structure alignment. use .spt for -rasmol output 2026/09/11: allow alignment of chains not specified by -chainmap
 ===============================================================================

 =========================